Areas of expertise

 Course leadership: PGS1728: Getting Started with Medical Research (Year 4); PGS1741: Clinical Research Literature Exam (Year 4)

 Pedagogic training: Medical Pedagogy course (10 credits)

 In addition to general cardiovascular epidemiology, Dr. Niiranen's research has focused on the epidemiology of hypertension in large scale population cohorts.
-My prior studies particularly focused on home monitoring of blood pressure and more recently I have moved into examining the relation between hypertension and novel comics (metagenome and metabolome).
+His studies particularly focused on home monitoring of blood pressure and more recently he has moved into examining the relation between hypertension and omics (genome, metagenome and metabolome).